Mictronics/readsb/README.md

 flight they're meeting is an hour late, they got an hour of their life back, and that's an hour not spent in their car with the engine running or whatever.
-It's a win for the person, a win for the environment, and your contribution to that is real and genuine.
+It's a win for the person, a win for the environment, and your contribution to that is palpable.

 While doing this, FlightAware in no way restricts your ability to share your ADS-B data with other flight trackers.